 4. Marketing monitoring

 Monitoring your marketing activities gives insights into what works and what doesn’t.
-You can research your target group, competitors and marketplace, but nothing beats the facts of your customers’ past behaviour for planning future marketing:
+You can research your target group, competitors and marketplace, but nothing beats the data on your customers’ past behaviour for planning future marketing:

 - Find out if your marketing campaigns are financially viable.